Around France

 Itinerary: Avignon, Chateauneuf-du-Pape, Thor

-Our travel plan for the first day was to visit Avignon in the morning then to have a late lunch in Chateauneuf-du-Pape.
-We would wander through Chateauneuf-du-Pape, the town famous for wines, stop for a few tastings (degustions) and end up at La Bastide Rose where we were staying for two nights.
+Our travel plan for the first day was to visit Avignon in the morning and then have a late lunch in Chateauneuf-du-Pape.
+We would wander through Chateauneuf-du-Pape, the town famous for wines, stop for a few tastings (degustations), and end up at La Bastide Rose, where we stayed for two nights.

 Avignon – Morning

 IMG_4073An early morning wakeup in Uzes got us to Avignon in time for our second cup of coffee.
-Since I had taken the tour of the Pope’s Palace on an earlier visit, we opted to stroll around the main tourist area, then take a mini-train to view the rest of the historic landmarks.
+Since I had taken the tour of the Pope’s Palace on an earlier visit, we opted to stroll around the main tourist area and then take a mini-train to view the rest of the historic landmarks.
 The timing was perfect for us to get to the second stop of the day, Chateauneuf-du-Pape.
-For a tour of the Palais des Papes (Pope’s Palace) add another 1 1/2 to 2 hours to your morning in Avignon.
+For a Palais des Papes (Pope’s Palace) tour, add another 1 1/2 to 2 hours to your morning in Avignon.

 Chateauneuf-du-Pape – Lunchtime